keroyan/nValorant/README.md

 # nValorant
-nValorant is a app made in C++ to make valorant players life easier!
+nValorant is an app made in C++ to make valorant players life easier!

 ## For developers
 I'm also making an api wrapper for c++ which can be taken and used for other projects!